mobile-app-coder/instagram_clone_firebase_getx/README.md

 # Instagramm
-This is a instagram like application made with fluttter.
+This is instagram like application made with fluttter.

 Here you can share your posts, follow your fiends, like their posts.

+Application was made using getx architecture

 Application uses firebase as a backend to store posts

 Libraries used in this application: